Coelophysis? kayentakatae: Classification

 It was originally included in the genus Syntarsus along with type species Syntarsus rhodesiensis, but the name is preoccupied by a junior synonym of beetle genus Cerchanotus.
 The dinosaur genus was renamed Megapnosaurus in 2001.
 In 2004, Bristowe and Raath first proposed the synonymy of both species of Syntarsus with Coelophysis, though they were uncertain whether S. kayentakatae belonged to this genus, referring it to as ?C. kayentatakatae.

 Marsh and Rowe (2020) retain the generic name Syntarsus for both QG 1 and MNA V2623, and the respective specimens assigned to these taxa, as opposed to Coelophysis or Megapnosaurus, due to systematic relationships within Coelophysoidea in flux.
 As such, congenericity or the need for Megapnosaurus would not be supported if Coelophysis bauri, Megapnosaurus rhodesiensis, and "Syntarsus" kayentakatae do not form respective clades, as evidenced by their phylogenetic analyses.

-Ezcurra et al. (2021) found that "Syntarsus" kayentakatae was not closely related to Coelophysis bauri or to Megapnosaurus rhodesiensis.
+Ezcurra et al. (2021) found that "Syntarsus" kayentakatae was a member of the superfamily Coelophysoidea but outside the family Coelophysidae, not closely related to Coelophysis bauri or to Megapnosaurus rhodesiensis.
+Zhang et al. (2026) also recovered this taxon within Coelophysoidea outside Coelophysidae.